shaniadolphin/doc-rk3328-cc/en/linux_build_rootfilesystem.md

     sudo tar -xzvf ubuntu-base-16.04.1-base-arm64.tar.gz -C mnt/
     sudo cp -a /usr/bin/qemu-aarch64-static mnt/usr/bin/

-`qemu-aarch64-static` is the magic cure here, which enables chroot into an arm64 filesystem under amd64 host system.
+`qemu-aarch64-static` is the magic cure here, which make possible chrooting into an Arm64 filesystem under x86_64 host system.

 Chroot to the new filesystem and initialize: